Esquimalt High School’s Rugby Academy offers:

 Academy students will receive outstanding instruction that will provide them with the rugby skills to compete at the highest level of their potential.
 The EHRA will foster personal character development, excellent work ethic, teamwork, and goal setting skills in the students who enroll in the program.
 These students will demonstrate increased awareness of social responsibility, self-esteem, and connectedness to both school and community.

-IMPORTANT **Please note that by providing consent for entry into the Esquimalt Rugby Program, parents/guardians are acknowledging the risks that are associated with participating in team sports.
-The district does not provide student accident insurance.
+IMPORTANT **Please note that by providing consent for entry into Esquimalt High School’s Rugby Academy, parents/guardians are acknowledging the risks that are associated with participating in team sports.
+The Greater Victoria School District does not provide student accident insurance.
 The purchase of such insurance is an individual responsibility.
-Please contact the school if you have questions about private third party insurance options.
+Please contact Esquimalt High School if you have questions about private third party insurance options.